usegalaxy-eu/gdpr/src/pages/scope.md

 The terms and policies mentioned on this website govern the interactions between you, the End User, and us and our services.

-European Galaxy Sites or "the Galaxy Service", i.e. the Services, refer to the interactive Galaxy sites provided to you by the Freiburg Galaxy Team and the European Galaxy Project that link to these Terms, including but not limited to:
+European Galaxy Sites or "the Galaxy Service", i.e. the Service, refer to the interactive Galaxy sites provided to you by the Freiburg Galaxy Team and the European Galaxy Project that link to these Terms, including but not limited to:

 - [https://usegalaxy.eu](https://usegalaxy.eu)
 - [https://earth-system.usegalaxy.eu/](https://earth-system.usegalaxy.eu/)